 How Is Composite Bonding Performed?

 Unless you are having a cavity filled, preparation is surprisingly minimal, and anesthesia is not needed.
-First, Dr. Galloway or Dr. Song will choose the shade that best matches your teeth or, in the case of cosmetic bonding, the new shade you want to obtain.
+First, Dr. Galloway or Dr. Wilson will choose the shade that best matches your teeth or, in the case of cosmetic bonding, the new shade you want to obtain.
 Next, your tooth will be roughened, followed by a thorough coating with a conditioning liquid that helps the bonding material adhere.

 When your tooth is ready, one of the doctors at Family Dental Care of Bellevue will apply the bonding resin.
 It is carefully shaped and molded, and then hardened with an ultraviolet light or a laser.
 After the resin hardens, final trimming and shaping is done.
 The last step is to polish the bonding material to match the sheen on the rest of the tooth.

 In most cases, composite bonding takes less than an hour from start to finish.
 If your tooth is badly decayed or you need composite bonding on several teeth, it could take longer.
 In some cases, treatment might need to be spread over a few appointments to ensure the best results.
-Dr. Galloway or Dr. Song will advise you of the total length of treatment before beginning.
+Dr. Galloway or Dr. Wilson will advise you of the total length of treatment before beginning.

 Differences Between Composite Bonding and Veneers